DylanMeeus/springboot_jwt_blog/_posts/2016-06-17-creating-your-first-laravel-app-and-adding-authentication.markdown

 ## Using the Auth Middleware

 Middlewares provide a convenient mechanism for filtering HTTP requests entering your application.
 For example, **Laravel** includes a middleware that verifies the user of your application is authenticated.
 If the user is not authenticated, the middleware will redirect the user to the login screen.
 However, if the user is authenticated, the middleware will allow the request to proceed further.
-The `app/Http/Middleware` directory contains several middlewares.
+The `app/Http/Middleware` directory contains several middleware.

 Let's check out how the `auth` middleware works.